kanselarij-vlaanderen/kaleidos-documentation/windows-support/running-kaleidos-on-windows.md

 # Requirements

-You'll need a machine with plenty of RAM (at least 16GB is recommended), and a distriibution of **Windows Professional** with Hyper-V support and an installation of [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+You'll need a machine with plenty of RAM (at least 16GB is recommended), and a distribution of **Windows Professional** with Hyper-V support and an installation of [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 Do not attempt to run this on Windows Home.
 While it is technically possible to achieve using Virtualbox, it is such a hassle, and that much slower that the switch to Linux (e.g., via dual boot) is by far the better option.